A service charge is a payment towards the cost of services which you receive to maintain your home and any communal parts.

 You have the right to see details of the costs which make up your Service Charge, and to challenge any charge which you consider is too high.
 If you think this is the case, please contact your Housing Officer.
 We will then investigate the matter.

 We regularly consult all residents and encourage you to give us feedback on the services we provide.
-Recent survey results can be found on the Have your Say page.
+Recent survey results can be found on the publications page.